awsdocs/aws-cloudtrail-user-guide/doc_source/view-insights-events-cli.md

 ## Specifying the Next Page of Results<a name="specify-next-page-of-results"></a>

-To get the next page of results from a `lookup-events` command, type the following command:
+To get the next page of results from a `lookup-events` command, type the following command\.

 ```
 aws cloudtrail lookup-events --event-category insight <same parameters as previous command> --next-token=<token>
 ```

-where the value for *<token>* is taken from the first field of the output of the previous command\.
+In this command, the value for *<token>* is taken from the first field of the output of the previous command\.

 When you use `--next-token` in a command, you must use the same parameters as in the previous command\.
-For example, suppose you run the following command:
+For example, suppose you run the following command\.

 ```
 aws cloudtrail lookup-events --event-category insight --lookup-attributes AttributeKey=EventName, AttributeValue=PutRule
 ```

-To get the next page of results, your next command would look like this:
+To get the next page of results, your next command would look like the following\.

 ```
 aws cloudtrail lookup-events --event-category insight --lookup-attributes AttributeKey=EventName,AttributeValue=PutRule --next-token=EXAMPLEZe++mErCebpy2TgaMgmDvF1kYGFcH64JSjIbZFjsuvrSqg66b5YGssKutDYIyII4lrP4IDbeQdiObkp9YAlju3oXd12juEXAMPLE=